flu-mu/runners-saga/implementation-status-29th-august.md

 - **Progress through the story** at their own pace
 - **Continue the narrative** even when the app is backgrounded
 - **Complete their mission** with a satisfying story conclusion
+- **View their complete history** of all runs and achievements
 - **Share their achievements** with the community

-The foundation is solid, the story system is working, and the next phase will unlock the full potential of background storytelling.
+The foundation is solid, the story system is working, the data system is fully functional, and the next phase will unlock the full potential of background storytelling.

 ---